2010 Africa Cup of Nations: Attack on the Togo national team

 On 8 January 2010, the team bus of the Togo national football team was attacked by gunmen in Cabinda, Angola as it travelled to the tournament.
 A spokesman for the Togolese football federation said assistant coach Améleté Abalo and press officer Stanislaud Ocloo had died as well as the driver.
-The separatist group Front for the Liberation of the Enclave of Cabinda-Military Position (FLEC-PM) claimed responsibility for the attack.
+The separatist group Front for the Liberation of the Enclave of Cabinda-Military Position claimed responsibility for the attack.
 The Togolese team withdrew from the competition the following day.
-The players initially decided to compete to commemorate the victims in this way, but were immediately ordered to return by the Togolese government.
+The players initially decided to compete as a way to commemorate the victims, but were immediately ordered to return by the Togolese government.

 Following their departure from Angola, Togo were formally disqualified from the tournament after failing to fulfil their opening Group B game against Ghana on 11 January.

 On 30 January 2010, CAF banned Togo from participating in the next two Africa Cup of Nations tournaments and fined the team $50,000 due to "government involvement in the withdrawal from the tournament".
-Togo were unable to compete until the 2015 tournament, but that ban was lifted on 14 May 2010 by a ruling from the Court of Arbitration for Sport.
+The ban would have meant that Togo would be unable to compete until the 2015 tournament, but that ban was lifted on 14 May 2010 by a ruling from the Court of Arbitration for Sport.